-If you are the owner of a pet shop that wants to push your dog grooming services, you might run a paid search campaign targeting the words “dog grooming.”
+If you are a pet shop owner wanting to push your dog grooming services, you might run a paid search campaign targeting the words “dog grooming”.
 You wouldn’t want to send those valuable, intent-driven clicks from people searching for dog grooming straight to your website’s home page (Cats?
 Fish?
 What is this!), right?
-You would instead send them to a landing page that talks specifically about your superb dog grooming services, has customer testimonials praising them, and a “Book Now” button to make an appointment.
+Instead, you would send them to a landing page that specifically talks about your superb dog grooming services, has customer testimonials praising them, and a “Book Now” button to make an appointment.

 That’s what we call a tactical campaign, targeting a specific buyer to one particular service you offer through a landing page.
 Landing pages are used for a wide range of things, from event signups, to booking a sales call or demo, to software product trials to downloading whitepapers.